alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 Hello world
 ```

-Because a line-based tracepoint runs before the line is run, we can use it for shenanigans.
+This is incredibly inefficient and it breaks in a REPL, but it does work -- and if we can read this line of code, we can also read the next line, and the next line after that.
-If we can define a variable inside a tracepoint (which we can), we can avoid the NameError from the undefined variable.
+That means we can look ahead to see if there are any arrows on future lines, and know whether to do an upward assignment.

-Now we need to know when to define a new variable.
+Now we need to know where the arrows are on a line.